zef-dev/convoworks-pckg-forms/README.md

 ### `SearchEntryElement`

-This element searches entries by given serach parameter.
+This element searches entries by the given search parameter.

 Parameters:

 * `search` - Search filter.
-Defined by referenced forms context.
+Defined by a referenced form context.
 * `offset` - Offset
 * `limit` - Limit
 * `order_by` - key/val pairs of field name (defined by form context implementation) and sort order (ASC|DESC)